 Editor’s note: This is a guest post by Ryan McRae.

 Your Instagram probably looks like mine.
 Friends at the pool.
 Mojitos and margaritas on the menu.
 Vacations, trips, and barbecues abound.
+Not a whole lot of summertime projects.

 If that’s your Instagram feed, the idea of “getting stuff done” might sound a little painful.
 It’s summertime!
 Sunshine!
 Beach time and summer concerts.